PlayStation 2 models: PSX

 Sony also manufactured a consumer device called the PSX that can be used as a digital video recorder and DVD burner in addition to playing PS2 games.
 The device was released in Japan on December 13, 2003, and was the first Sony product to include the XrossMediaBar interface.
 It featured one USB port, a Memory Stick card reader, and two PlayStation 2 Memory Card slots, with the two controller ports moved to the back of the unit.
 It did not sell well in Japan and was not released anywhere else, making it a commercial failure.

 Audiovox VOD10PS2

-Released in the United States in 2009, the Audiovox VOD10PS2 is an officially-licensed aftermarket overhead DVD player for automobiles that included a built-in PlayStation 2.
-Manufactured by Audiovox (now Voxx International), it consists of an SCPH-9000x model PlayStation 2 integrated into the unit with a 10.2-inch (25.9 cm) display capable of displaying resolutions of up to 800x480.
+Released in the United States in 2009, the Audiovox VOD10PS2 is an officially-licensed aftermarket overhead DVD player for automobiles manufactured by Audiovox (now Voxx International) that includes a built-in PlayStation 2.
+It consists of an SCPH-9000x model PlayStation 2 integrated into the unit with a 10.2-inch (25.9 cm) display capable of displaying resolutions of up to 800x480.
 It also featured auxiliary A/V inputs into the unit along with a built-in 16-channel FM modulator with transmitter functions.
 It came with two third-party wireless DualShock 2 controllers in silver color, two foldable wireless headphones, a remote control, and two games, Hot Shots Golf 3 and Ratchet & Clank: Going Commando.